kumoru/kumoru-docs.github.io/includes/_gettingstarted.md

 Certificates:         map[]
 ```

-Next we'll create our first application, `sample-app`, using a small image our team created ahead of time.
+Next we will create our first application, `sample-app`, using a small image our team created ahead of time.

 Here is some information on the options we passed: